Online Learning FAQs

 If you see something you would like to take, you must check with your academic department and advisor to see if the course will transfer to NCCC.
 As these are SUNY credits, most may transfer but there are exceptions.
 Please check with your department and advisor before enrolling in a course.
 If you choose to enroll in an Open SUNY course, you must register and pay the institution offering the course.
 Look for the contact information for that campus on the Open SUNY website.

 You are required to log in to your online course(s) at least three times per week.
 While logged into your course, you must post a question, respond in the discussion forums, or submit an assignment as proof of attendance.
 When you make a submission or posting, the professor will know you are “in class” and you will not be dropped for non-participation, which can affect your financial aid.
 Since the online program is not bound by specific class times, students are responsible for budgeting their time.
 Make sure you log into your online course(s) the first day of class and participate in beginning course activities, that way your professor will know you have successfully accessed your course.
-You can expect each 3-credit hour, 15-week course to take you 9-12 hours per week.
+You can expect each 3-credit hour, a 15-week course to take you 9-12 hours per week.
 Please use our time management calculator to assess how much time you should plan on spending in your online courses on a weekly basis.
-For more information view our Online, Hybrid, and Blended Attendance tracking document.
+For more information view our Online, Hybrid, Blended, Hyflex Attendance tracking document.

 Blackboard Learn is the NCCC web-based learning management system.

-With Blackboard Learn you can take quizzes, tests, surveys, download course related materials, submit assignments electronically, view your grades, and communicate with your instructor and classmates.
+With Blackboard Learn you can take quizzes, tests, surveys, download course-related materials, submit assignments electronically, view your grades, and communicate with your instructor and classmates.
 You can also use Blackboard Learn to store files as each student has file storage space called content collection.

 Your username and password is the same as your T-Wolves Mail account for students and Outlook email account for faculty.
 Students must enroll in T-Wolves mail in order to activate their account.
 For more instructions, please view the log on instructions documentation.